 Ethics and the use of laboratory animals

-This website does not attempt to discuss the ethics of animal research in detail, but it lists specific resources that are relevant to those planning animal experiments.
+This webpage does not attempt to discuss the ethics of animal research in detail, but it lists specific resources that are relevant to those planning animal experiments.

 Implementation of the Three Rs, and assessment of a draft research protocol using the Three S's, help to reduce the potential harms and thereby influence the ethical review of a study.